 - Gyms must have a COVID-19 Safety Hygiene Marshal present at all times the gym is open and be registered as COVID Safe.

 - The gym COVID Safety Plan applies to any gym that is an indoor recreation facility which is open to members of the public.
 This includes gyms that are in a hotel or workplace.

 A gym does not include a dance, yoga, pilates, gymnastics or martial arts studio.

-- If a gym is not open to members of the public, the COVID Safe requirements do not apply.
-This exemption applies to gyms in hotels, workplaces and residential premises (such as a home or an apartment building, these requirements do not apply.
+- If a gym is not open to members of the public, such as a gym in residential premises, for example a home or an apartment building, these requirements do not apply.

 Funerals, memorial services and wakes